JeffreyRobertLynch/GlassBox-XAI/README.md

 ### Methodology
 - **Model Architecture:** Custom-built U-Net architecture with added attention mechanisms, dropout, and regularization.
 - **Training Pipeline:** Modular data augmentation, augmentation testing, custom loss functions, callbacks, and fine-tuning at lower learning rate for variant specialization.
+- **Model Variants:**
+  - *Dice-Optimized* — maximizes boundary accuracy
+  - *Recall-Optimized* — minimizes false negatives
-- **Model Variants:** Dice-Optimized prioritizes boundary accuracy, Recall-Optimized prioritizes minimizing false negatives, and Balanced prioritizes minimizing false negatives and false positives overall.
+  - *Balanced* — balances false positives and false negatives
-- **Evaluation:** All three models were evaluated and compared using the following metrics: Dice Coefficient, Intersection of Union, Precision, Recall, Pixel Accuracy, and F1 Score.
-Metric definitions can be found in the "Metric Definition" section.
+- **Evaluation:** Dice Score (Dice), Intersection of Union (IoU), Precision, Recall, Pixel Accuracy, and F1 Score.
+Metric definitions can be found in the "Models" section.
-- **XAI Integration:** After initial performance evaluation, XAI features were developed, tested, and integrated to evaluate model decision-making at a more granular level.
+- **XAI Integration:** XAI tools inspect internal decision-making at a more granular level for interpretability.
 These features are visualized and explained in the "Key Features" and "XAI Suite" sections.

 ### Results
-- **Performance:** Dice-Optimized (Model 1) achieved a Dice Score of ~0.875 and an IoU score of ~0.8.
-The other 2 models have similarly high performance metrics within their specializations.
-This meets or exceeds the performance of 2018 solutions to the problem.
+- **Performance:** *Dice-Optimized* model achieved a Dice Score of ~0.875 and an IoU score of ~0.8, matching or outperforming top 2018 solutions.
+Other models achieved similarly high performance within their optimization goals.
 Full information on performance for all models can be seen in the "Key Features" and "Models" sections.
-- **Auditability & Reproducibility:** Transparent, portable, and generalizable workflow for medical image segmentation with XAI.
-Clear audit trail for training data, test data, and evaluation.
+- **Auditability & Reproducibility:** Transparent, portable, and transferrable workflow with clear audit trail.
-- **Security:** Entire process remains on-device within a controlled environment to protect PHI from data leakage or breaches.
+- **Security:** Entire process remains on-device, protecting PHI from data leakage or breaches.
-- **XAI Integration:** Each model's base output is a mask, or outline, delineating what part of the image contains a lesion and what part of the image does not contain a lesion.
-This can be used for detecting lesions, measuring the growth or retraction of lesions over time, or providing focus for experts.
+- **XAI Integration:** GlassBox XAI is not a "black box" model.
+Each model’s base output is a binary mask outlining lesion vs. non-lesion regions.
+This can be used for detecting lesions, measuring the growth or retraction of lesions over time, and supporting clinical & surgical decisions.
 Beyond this, XAI features provide multi-model comparisons, confidence matrices, confidence maps, saliency maps, Grad-CAM, integrated gradients, and full end to end layer visualization.
-These visualization features, described in full in the "XAI Suite" section, make model decisions transparent, trustworthy, and reviewable.
-GlassBox AI is not a "black box" model.
+These visualization features, described in full in the "XAI Suite" section, enhance interpretability, trust, and regulatory compliance.

 ### Conclusions
-GlassBox AI proves that production-level performance segmentation models can be trained, evaluated, and deployed with modest computational resources.
-This supports local development - models can be trained on local population data to mitigate bias while maintaining information security.
-This also supports wide deployment - any facility with modest computational resources can locally deploy this solution without relying on complex, and potentially insecure, data chains.
-Likewise, model ownership and auditability are preserved by avoiding pretrained models.
-Further, robust XAI features make this solution transparent, trustworthy, and aligned with clinical trials and regulatory evaluation.

-Though GlassBox AI compares favorably with top 2018 solutions in performance and transparency, it is a 2024 solution built on years of progress.
-2018 solutions did not have access to an additional 5 years of technical innovation and hindsight.
-In 2024, some newer solutions outperform GlassBoxAI's metrics - often at the cost of data security, computational complexity, transparency, auditability, and other factors.
-These new methodologies and techniques, and their trade-offs, will be explored in the "Future Work" section.
+GlassBox XAI demonstrates that **production-level segmentation performance** can be achieved on modest hardware without the use of pretrained models, black box limitations, or privacy trade-offs.
+This makes the solution deployable in local settings (e.g., clinics, research hospitals) where data security and transparency are essential.

+GlassBox XAI delivers performance on par with or exceeding top 2018 leaderboard entries, while improving transparency, auditability, and deployment feasibility.
+However, it was produced in 2024 and some 2024-era systems may surpass GlassBox XAI's metrics using larger models, expanded training data, or ensemble learning — but often at the cost of transparency, auditability, security, and accessibility.

+The trade-offs of these techniques are discussed in the "Future Work" section.

 ---